tmainiero/homological-tools-4QM-mathematica/README.md

 ## Description
 This is a set of Mathematica packages built to compute the cohomology of the chain complexes introduced in the paper 'Homological Tools for the Quantum Mechanic' ([arXiv:1901.02011](https://arxiv.org/abs/1901.02011)).

+For software that can compute ranks of cohomology components in Octave/Matlab, see: <https://github.com/tmainiero/homological-tools-4QM-octave>.

 Unlike the Octave software, these packages are written in a functional style, and also allow one to output explicit representatives of generators of cohomology components.

 An interactive quick start guide/minimal documentation is included in `quick_start.nb`.